 After making jingle bell sticks, kids can test them.
 Encourage them to ring each of their three bells.
 Which is the loudest?
 Which is the most quiet?
-Why is one louder or more quiet that the others?
+Why one is louder or more quiet that the others?
+What do you notice about the loudest bell?
+What do you notice about the softest bell?
 Kids can record their answers on the BELL RECORDING SHEET.
 You can also make a graph showing everyone’s favorite bell.

 In addition to using the jingle bell sticks as a craft and science project, you can use them during circle time.
 Ask your kids to whisper/sing Jingle Bells as they shake the small jingle bell stick.
 Ask them to sing a bit louder as they sing with the middle bell, and then louder with the large bell.
 Finally, they can sing very loud as they shake all three of their jingle bell sticks.

-If you find that your kids are really interested with bells, here are a few ideas to extend the concept/theme:
+If you find that your kids are really excited about bells, here are a few ideas to extend the concept/theme:

 - Place different bells or combinations of bells in small gift boxes.
 Be sure to have a matching pair of boxes for each bell or combination.
 Tape the boxes shut.
 Ask kids to shake the boxes and find the matching pairs.